Today I did some work on the shop I bought from Bob Willians from

 Today I glued stone-paper to one of the outside walls, and painted one window

-as a test for the color.
-The color is Hound Lemon.
+Hound Lemon.
 It is not very visible in the picture, but I like it.